-Cotton is another popular fabric for suits and is originally derived from plant fibers!
-Cotton suits move and breathe well and the fabric is practical and easy to take care of since it is machine-washable.
-Cotton is a durable fabric that’s a great semi-formal suit for spring, summer and autumn.
+Cotton is another popular fabric originally derived from plant fibers.
+Cotton suits move and breathe well and the fabric is practical and easy to take care of since it’s machine-washable.
+Cotton is a durable fabric that’s a excellent semi-formal suit for spring, summer and autumn.

-For many reasons, getting your suit tailor-made would be the #1 solution, but that’s not always practical for everyone and every budget.
-Also let’s be honest — there are a lot of great quality ready-to-wear suits hanging around on racks in retailers.
+For many perfectly sensible reasons, getting your suit tailor-made would be the #1 solution, but that’s not always practical for everyone and every budget.
+Also let’s be honest — there are a bunch of quality ready-to-wear suits hanging around on racks in retailers.
 Wander around.
 Prices are usually very reasonable and stores have a great range of the latest styles, fits and colors.
-On the flip side, many mass-produced suits fit the most common types, and yours might not be one of them!
+On the flip side, many mass-produced suits fit the most common types, and yours might not be one of them.

 However the tip to get around this is that most brands have their specific house cuts, which differ sizing wise.
 So in the first store you go to it’s entirely possible to find suits are too big or too small.
 The answer?
 Go elsewhere.
 You’re almost certain to find a brand which is fitting.
 It’s about taking the time to find a style that works best for your body type and you can always take your purchase to a tailor for small custom adjustments.